engineervix/cookiecutter-wagtail-vix/README.md

 ### ⌨️ to get started

 1. ensure that you have [cookiecutter](https://github.com/audreyr/cookiecutter) installed on your computer
 2. run `cookiecutter https://github.com/engineervix/cookiecutter-wagtail-vix.git` in your favourite shell.
-You’ll be prompted for some values, such as **project_name**, , **project_slug**, **email**, **wagtail_username** etc. A new wagtail project will be created in a folder named according to the **project_slug** at your current location.
+You’ll be prompted for some values, such as **project_name**, , **project_slug**, **email**, **wagtail_user_email** etc. A new wagtail project will be created in a folder named according to the **project_slug** at your current location.
 3. create a virtual environment for your project. `cd` into the project folder created above and install python dependencies: First, install [pip-tools](https://github.com/jazzband/pip-tools): `pip install pip-tools`, then run `pip-compile requirements.in` followed by `pip install -r requirements.txt`.
 4. Now would be a good time to setup your postgres/postgis database and ensure that you update `DATABASE_URL` and the other environment variables in your `.env` files.
 The essential ones for starters are `RECAPTCHA_PUBLIC_KEY`, `RECAPTCHA_PRIVATE_KEY` and `MAPBOX_ACCESS_TOKEN`.
 5. `export ENV_PATH=.envs/.dev.env`
 6. `./manage.py migrate`
 7. `./manage.py createsuperuser`.
-When prompted for a username, please use the **wagtail_username** you specified in step 2.
-This is important to ensure that you don't have issues when populating the database with initial data, which is tied to the username provided in step 2.
+When prompted for an email address, please use the **wagtail_user_email** you specified in step 2.
+This is important to ensure that you don't have issues when populating the database with initial data, which is tied to the email address provided in step 2.
 8. `./manage.py load_initial_data`
 9. `yarn`
 10. `gulp cp`